fubar2/toolfactory-galaxy-docker/README.md

 *This container must be run in privileged mode, exposing important potential security risks*

-The ToolFactory is a specialised tool that requires a privileged docker container, based on docker_galaxy_stable.
+The ToolFactory is a specialised tool that requires a privileged docker container, based on docker-galaxy-stable.
 Although the ToolFactory tool will only run for administrative users, you are strongly advised not to expose this container on any public facing production hardware because that potential opportunity for privilege escalation is generally not an acceptable risk.